BMC Southern Sandstone Open Meeting – 20th October 2019

 1. Welcome and Apologies

-d.
-Anchor Placements.
-Daimon Beail and Emma Harrington had started on a programme of putting in new bolts, with 13 pairs having been put in to date with a further 21 bolts to be placed, including the bolt above Wailing Wall [this has now been done].
-They had been using a new type of bolt which should reduce the minor twisting that had been reported on for a number of the existing bolts (which had been noted and will be worked on).
+• Anchor Placements.
+Daimon Beale and Emma Harrington had completed the programme of putting in new bolts, including the bolt above Wailing Wall.
+They had been using a new type of bolt which should reduce the minor twisting that has been reported on for a number of the existing bolts (which has been noted and will be worked on).
 Full details and photos were on the Southern Sandstone Climbs website.

-f.
-Cement work HRMG’s general view is to keep any cement work to the minimum in future but there is some work that needs to be done, and this would be discussed at the HRMG meeting in November.
+• Cement work Although HRMG’s general view was to keep any cement work to the minimum in future but there is some work that needed to be done, and this would be discussed at the HRMG meeting in November.

 2.2 Stone Farm

-b.
-Michael and his team would be clearing the extensive litter in the parking area, although this is not BMC-owned land.
+• MP would be organizing clearing the extensive litter in the parking area, although this was not BMC-owned land.

-c.
-Michael together with Theo Parr would be doing the higher level resin work in accordance with the BMC working at heights requirements this summer
+• MP together with Theo Parr would be doing the higher-level resin work in accordance with the BMC working at heights requirements.

 3 General Discussion